Polyester: Thermodynamics of polycondensation reactions

 The equilibrium constant of the acid-alcohol based polyesterification is typically KC ≤ 10, what is not high enough to obtain high-molecular weight polymers (DPn ≥ 100), as the number average degree of polymerization (DPn) can be calculated from the equilibrium constant KC.

 In equilibrium reactions, it is therefore necessary to remove the condensation product continuously and efficiently from the reaction medium in order to drive the equilibrium towards polymer.
 The condensation product is therefore removed at reduced pressure and high temperatures (150–320 °C, depending on the monomers) to prevent the back reaction.
 With the progress of the reaction, the concentration of active chain ends is decreasing and the viscosity of the melt or solution increasing.
 For an increase of the reaction rate, the reaction is carried out at high end group concentration (preferably in the bulk), promoted by the elevated temperatures.

 Equilibrium constants of magnitude KC ≥ 104 are achieved when using reactive reactants (acid chlorides or acid anhydrides) or activating agents like 1,1′-carbonyldiimidazole.
 Using these reactants, molecular weights required for technical applications can be achieved even without active removal of the condensation product.

 History

 In 1926, United States–based DuPont began research on large molecules and synthetic fibers.
 This early research, headed by Wallace Carothers, centered on what became nylon, which was one of the first synthetic fibers.
-Carothers was working for duPont at the time.
+Carothers was working for DuPont at the time.
 Carothers' research was incomplete and had not advanced to investigating the polyester formed from mixing ethylene glycol and terephthalic acid.
-In 1928 polyester was patented in Britain by the International General Electric company.
+In 1928 polyester was patented in Britain by the British General Electric Company.
 Carothers' project was revived by British scientists Whinfield and Dickson, who patented polyethylene terephthalate (PET) or PETE in 1941.
 Polyethylene terephthalate forms the basis for synthetic fibers like Dacron, Terylene and polyester.
-In 1946, duPont bought all legal rights from Imperial Chemical Industries (ICI).
+In 1946, DuPont bought all legal rights from Imperial Chemical Industries (ICI).